PaulJPhilp/EffectiveAgent/src/docs/design/orchestrator-service.md

-# ExecutiveService Design Document
+# OrchestratorService Design Document

 ## Overview
-The ExecutiveService is a core service in the EffectiveAgent project that provides controlled execution of Effect-based operations.
+The OrchestratorService is a core service in the EffectiveAgent project that provides controlled execution of Effect-based operations.
 It acts as a central orchestrator for executing operations with policy enforcement, authentication, rate limiting, and audit logging.

 ## Core Features